 If you already are a member, check out targeted bonuses as well.

 Similar to miles-based rewards, MOGL offers 10% cashback for linking your credit card and eating at participating restaurants.
 That’s a great return, but unfortunately MOGL is currently only in San Francisco, Los Angeles, and San Diego.
 If you live in those areas (or are traveling there soon), you can earn a $10 bonus for your first purchase when you sign up through my referral link (which also offers a $10 credit to me).

 I feel really spoiled that my dinner out tonight qualified for both OpenTable and RewardsNetwork, but amazingly that’s not all.
 I lucked out that this is currently Restaurant Week, so I can take advantage of saving cash as well.
 While restaurant week isn’t something you can count on, there are lots of other ways to get cash discounts more regularly.
 Dining off-peak might lead to half-price wine on Tuesdays or free dessert on Wednesdays.
 Checking your favorite restaurant’s website can lead to discounts for Facebook fans or Twitter followers and sometimes signing up for their e-newsletter will get you a special treat on your birthday or anniversary.
 You can also buy certificates at a discount through restaurant.com, Groupon, and other deals websites.
 Remember to grab rewards on those certificates by starting your purchase at a shopping portal, such as Mr. Rebates which offers a whopping 15% cash rebate on restaurant.com purchases (which alone might save you 50% off your total bill).
-If you’re not much for planning ahead, you can always look for discounts when you check in on Foursquare: you never know if you’ll get your first beer for a penny at the Chicago Seminars.
+If you’re not much for planning ahead, you can always look for discounts when you check in on Foursquare: you never know if you’ll get your first beer for a penny.

 Credit Card Rewards